MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 ## Related content

-- Learn how to create an Azure Database for PostgreSQL - Flexible Server instance by using the **Private access (VNet integration)** option in the [Azure portal](how-to-manage-virtual-network-portal.md) or the [Azure CLI](how-to-manage-virtual-network-cli.md).
+- Learn how to create an Azure Database for PostgreSQL flexible server by using the **Private access (VNet integration)** option in the [Azure portal](how-to-manage-virtual-network-portal.md) or the [Azure CLI](how-to-manage-virtual-network-cli.md).
-- Learn how to create an Azure Database for PostgreSQL - Flexible Server instance by using the **Public access (allowed IP addresses)** option in the [Azure portal](how-to-manage-firewall-portal.md) or the [Azure CLI](how-to-manage-firewall-cli.md).
+- Learn how to create an Azure Database for PostgreSQL flexible server by using the **Public access (allowed IP addresses)** option in the [Azure portal](how-to-manage-firewall-portal.md) or the [Azure CLI](how-to-manage-firewall-cli.md).